logo

 Serve with salad instead of kimchi

-After eating greasy food during Chuseok,
+After eating something rich during Chuseok,

-I also think about ramen.
+I also think of ramen

 2